AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 chart = anychart.tagCloud(data);
 ```

 When you add just a text, the next step is to parse it into elements and calculate their frequencies.
-For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with settings from this list: {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}.
+For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with settings listed in {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}:

 * **cutLength** cuts the length of words
 * **ignoreItems** adds a list of ignored elements